With over 6 million international visits a year, the Dominican Republic is the most popular tourist destination in the Caribbean.

 COVID-19 Testing Entry Requirements

-On September 5, 2020 the government stopped the PCR test requirement for entry.
+On September 5, 2020, the government stopped the PCR test required for entry.

 Testing is not mandatory for entry